TermosolIA/SBJ_yolo/README.md

 # **Bolt Joint Detection**

-This reposity it's created as deliberable for the project started along Cobra for detecting failures on thermosolar panels.
+This reposity was created as deliberable for the project started along Cobra for detecting failures on thermosolar panels.

 ---